2024 Solar Incentives Guide for Washington, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Washington solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+To fully understand how the new Clean Energy Credit will apply to you, speak with your local Washington solar installation expert.

 State & Local Solar Incentives